-Broadway and Off Broadway productions may get most of the attention, but to get a true sense of the range and diversity of New York theater, you need to look Off-Off Broadway.
-Experimental work, especially, tends to thrive in smaller spaces, such as New York's best Off-Off Broadway venues; that's is where you'll find many of the city's most challenging and original pieces, and get early looks at major talents.
-There are approximately 200 Off-Off stages in New York, from downtown Manhattan to the far reaches of the boroughs, mostly with fewer than 99 seats.
-The runs there are usually short, and relatively affordable; while cheap Broadway tickets can be hard to find, most Off-Off shows are in the $15–$25 range.
+Broadway and Off Broadway productions get most of the attention, but to get a true sense of the range and diversity of New York theater, you need to look to the smaller productions collectively known as Off-Off Broadway.
+There are about 200 Off-Off Broadway spaces in New York, mostly with fewer than 99 seats.
+Experimental plays thrive in New York's best Off-Off Broadway venues; that's where you'll find many of the city's most challenging and original works.
+But Off-Off is more than just the weird stuff: It also includes everything from magic shows to revivals of rarely seen classics, and it's a good place to get early looks at major rising talents.
+What's more, it tends to be affordable; while cheap Broadway tickets can be hard to find, most Off-Off Broadway shows are in the $15–$25 range.
 Here are some of the current shows that hold the most promise.

 RECOMMENDED: Full guide to Off Broadway shows in NYC